vutung172/vutung172/README.md

 ## Hi there 👋, My name's Tung

-### I'm a Full-Stack Web developer, BrSE in Japanese, and Life-time Challenger
+### I'm hardly practicing to become Full-Stack Web developer, Data Analyst, BrSE in Japanese.
+### I'm also a Life-time Challenger, accepting challenges is the best and only way to become a Titan.

 <div align="center">
 <a href="https://www.linkedin.com/in/t%C3%B9ng-v%C5%A9-5968361bb/"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/></a>